Physics Timeline

 1799 – Electric Battery

-Thomas Young establishes the waver theory of light, in contrast to the particle theory of Isaac Newton.
+Thomas Young (1773-1829) establishes the wave theory of light with the double-slit experiment..
 His work influenced that of William Herschel, Hermann von Helmholtz, James Clerk Maxwell and Albert Einstein.

 1803 - Atomic Theory of Matter